holoviz/geoviews/README.md

 # GeoViews

-GeoViews is a Python library that makes it easy to explore and visualize geographical, meteorological, and oceanographic datasets, such as those used in weather, climate, and remote sensing research.
+GeoViews is a Python library that makes it easy to explore and visualize any data that includes geographic locations.
+It has particularly powerful support for multidimensional meteorological and oceanographic datasets, such as those used in weather, climate, and remote sensing research, but is useful for almost anything that you would want to plot on a map!

 GeoViews is built on the [HoloViews](http://holoviews.org) library for building flexible visualizations of multidimensional data.
 GeoViews